dmbarbour/wikilon/docs/AwelonLang.md

 # Awelon Language

 Awelon is a purely functional language based on concatenative combinators.

+## Why Another Language?

+Awelon differs from other languages in its adherence to simplicity and its choice of evaluation model.
+There are only four simple computational primitives, one data primitive, and a minimal syntax.
+Evaluation is by local rewriting and preserves human-meaningful symbols and link structure, which is convenient for persistence, distribution, debugging, and hypermedia.

-Awelon is designed for an [RESTful application model](ApplicationModel.md) that maintains application state within a codebase and handles effects in context of a multi-agent system (for example, via [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) and [tuple space](https://en.wikipedia.org/wiki/Tuple_space) patterns).
-Awelon systems support [incremental computing](https://en.wikipedia.org/wiki/Incremental_computing) with [hypermedia](https://en.wikipedia.org/wiki/Hypermedia) at a large scale.
+Like any pure language, evaluation is separate from effects.
+Awelon explores a [RESTful application model](ApplicationModel.md) where application state is represented within a codebase, and effects are performed in context of a multi-agent system.
+Relevant effects patterns include [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) and a variation on the [tuple space](https://en.wikipedia.org/wiki/Tuple_space) oriented around [work orders](https://en.wikipedia.org/wiki/Work_order).
+More conventional effects models are possible within orders.

-Syntactically, Awelon is simple, minimalist, and very similar to Forth.
-Where more sophisticated or domain specific syntax is appropriate, Awelon systems are expected to leverage [editable views](http://martinfowler.com/bliki/ProjectionalEditing.html) to avoid complicating parsers.
+Awelon systems will leverage [editable views](http://martinfowler.com/bliki/ProjectionalEditing.html) to model domain-specific syntax, namespaces, and edit sessions.
+Editable views will likely be provided through web services, but it is feasible to utilize editable views through conventional text editors via [Filesystem in Userspace](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) adapters.
+Ultimately, the human interface to Awelon's application models generalizes to an editable view.

+Awelon's simplicity, purity, and evaluation model each contribute to its utility for the proposed application model.
+I am not aware of any other language that is similarly appropriate in the same role.

+*Note:* Unlike minimalist 'esoteric' languages, Awelon takes performance seriously.
+A runtime will recognize and accelerate a set of common functions, effectively extending the set of primitives for purpose of performance.
+Acceleration of linear algebra could support GPGPU computing, and acceleration of Kahn process networks could support efficient distributed computing.
+JIT computation is quite feasible and can leverage accelerators.
+Incremental computing is important for the application model.

 ## Primitives